sergiocollado/potpourri/Notes_on_Linux/working_with_vim_and_cscope.md

 Cscope is a deveoper's tool for browsing source code.
 In April 2000, the code for cscope was open sourced under the BSD license.

 **Features**
-* llows searching code for:
+* Allows searching code for:
 all references to a symbol
 global definitions
 functions called by a function